karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The events revealed the dual potential of social platforms for both democratic organizing and subsequent surveillance or censorship.
 It raised questions about the responsibilities of American tech companies operating in authoritarian contexts and highlighted how quickly regimes could adapt to monitor and counter online activism.

-**Suggested Graphic:** A journalistic photograph of protesters in Tahrir Square holding phones to document the demonstrations, or images of social media posts that helped mobilize participants during the uprisings.

 ## 2016: Fake News Crisis
 **Description:** During the 2016 U.S. presidential election, coordinated disinformation campaigns and viral falsehoods spread rapidly across social media platforms, reaching millions of users.
 Fabricated stories, often designed to provoke outrage and engagement, competed with legitimate journalism for attention, while foreign actors exploited platform vulnerabilities to influence public opinion.